edrosten/SQUASSH/README.md

 pip install -r requirements.in
 ```

 On Windows, you will need to install git before you start.
+Training requires
-Note torch compile does not work by default and must be installed before SQUASSH will work.
+`torch.compile` which does not work by default.